REALWorld Law

 Mediation generally arises where parties agree to mediate outside the terms of the contract, or pursuant to a bespoke form of contract, or where there is no written form of contract.

-A process of adjudication is now provided for under Irish law by the Construction Contracts Act 2013 enacted on 29 July 2013.
+A process of adjudication is provided for under Irish law by the Construction Contracts Act 2013 enacted on 29 July 2013.
 This Act is broadly modelled on the UK equivalent legislation, namely the Housing Grants Construction and Regeneration Act Part II 1996 as amended by the Local Democracy Economic Development and Construction Act 2009.

-The Act now applies to all relevant projects commenced after 25 July 2016.
+The Act applies to all relevant projects commenced after 25 July 2016.
 The Act introduces mandatory adjudication in construction contracts in order to resolve payment disputes between employers/contractors and contractors/subcontractors.

-Construction contracts with a value in excess of €10,000 must now set out a regime for payment and, in the event one is not provided in the contract, the payment regime set out in the legislation will apply to the contract.
+Construction contracts with a value in excess of EUR10,000 must set out a regime for payment and, in the event one is not provided in the contract, the payment regime set out in the legislation will apply to the contract.
 If a dispute arises in relation to payment, either party may refer the dispute to adjudication.
 The adjudication process will be completed within 28 days, unless the parties agree to an extension for a maximum of 14 days.
 Adjudicators are appointed from a statutory panel of adjudicators and a code of practice on the conduct of adjudications has been published.

 The decision of the adjudicator will be binding even if the dispute is referred to arbitration, conciliation or the courts.
 This means that a party against whom an award is made will be obligated to pay the amount awarded immediately.
 If payment is not made, the works can be suspended without any bearing on the time for completion provided for in the contract.
 New rules of court have also been introduced, through Order 56B of the Rules of the Superior Courts, to provide a means of enforcement of adjudication decisions.